ankit14120/weka_programs-data-science/README.md

 # weka_programs
-- This reposcitory contains the data_sets in *.arff file format
+- This repository contains the data_sets in *.arff file format